mebz2/eduvault/README.md

 ### When there is extra time
-- [ ] fix page reloads for invite member and create group popup
+- [x] fix page reloads for invite member and create group popup
 - [ ] set up fonts
 - [ ] clean transitions on every clickable objects when hovered over
 - [ ] implement paginification on study-groups page
 - [ ] code cleanup
 - [ ] .htaccess file
-- [ ] clear the popups on exit so reloads dnt ask confirmation